OlivierLD/raspberry-coffee/SerialRxTx/README.md

  ```

 If those values are set, and if you get a privilege related error message when accessing your serial port, it probably comes
-from a severe mismatch between your system libraries and the veriosn of `RXTXcomm.jar`.
+from a severe mismatch between your system libraries and the version of `RXTXcomm.jar`.

 #### From a Mac